Celebrating National FFA Week and the Importance of Agricultural Education

 Building a Stronger Foundation for Future Farmers and Agricultural Workforce

-Educational Programs
+Agricultural Educational Programs

 FFA offers young people the unique ability to experience common challenges farmers and ranchers face in a positive, supportive, and educational environment.
 This is done through youth livestock shows, state fairs, and agriculture festivals like the Florida Strawberry Festival.
-Food for America is an educational program that focuses on agricultural literacy and involves FFA members in leadership skill development reaching out to students in upper-elementary and educating them on the world of agriculture.
+Food for America is an educational program that focuses on agricultural literacy and involves FFA members in leadership skill development, reaching out to upper-elementary students and educating them on the world of agriculture.
 The Partners in Active Learning Support Program (PALS) is an initiative that teaches both mentors and mentees an understanding and appreciation for diverse learning styles.

 Scholarships and Grants